 Broadly speaking, some of email marketing’s biggest selling points are:

 Your CFO will want to know the details of the new software investment, including upfront costs and operational expenses (subscription fees, IT support, upgrades), as well as projected return on investment (ROI).
-Email marketing solutions are usually a minor portion of the overall marketing budget, but some systems can be more costly than others.
+Email marketing services are usually a minor portion of the overall marketing budget, but some systems can be more costly than others.
 The good news is, email marketing returns an average of $36 per dollar spent, according to Litmus.

 Your CEO and CMO will be interested in how a new solution impacts market presence and the core business model.
 Email marketing software keeps your brand at the top of your customers’ minds and can turn one-time transactions into long-time relationships.
 Furthermore, it scales with growth; you can offer the same level of engagement whether you have 500 contacts or 50,000.
 Done well, this broadening and strengthening of the customer base can elevate your business to the position of industry or market leader.